 With his very original manual activities, Poppik offers you a unique dive into the world of a painter.
 Admire his colorful palette of various shades, and get into the artist’s skin by putting these colorful touches on the painting yourself.

-– This creative hobby is a new way to discover a work of art, through the colors that compose it.
+– This mosaic puzzle is a new way to discover a work of art, through the colors that compose it.

 – A bit like a puzzle for adults, Poppik sticker posters are a relaxing and easy activity, accessible to all, even those who are not manual.

-This creative sticker puzzle is not made in Asia!
+This mosaic puzzle stickers is not made in Asia !
 In an ecological concern, this sticker kit is made in the European Union (Poland).
 We have entrusted the manufacturing follow-up to the French office Leporello (www.leporello.fr), signatory of the Responsible Supplier Relations Charter.

 – The stickers of this puzzle are semi-repositionable, so that they can be replaced once or twice in case of mistake.